-Under our long-standing Change in Control Severance Plan for Senior Officers (the "Change in Control Severance Plan"), if a termination of employment for reasons defined in the plan occurs within 24 months following a change in control of the Company, the participant is entitled to receive a lump sum cash payment equal to two times the sum of his or her base salary and average annual performance bonus (based on the prior two years).
-A participant will also be entitled to receive a prorated portion of his or her target annual performance bonus for the year in which the termination occurs, as well as continuation of medical insurance benefits for a two-year period.
+Under our long-standing Change in Control Severance Plan for Senior Officers (the "Change in Control Severance Plan"), if a termination of employment for reasons defined in the plan occurs within 24 months following a change in control of the Company, the participant is entitled to receive a lump sum cash payment equal to two times the sum of their base salary and average AIP Award (based on the prior two years).
+A participant will also be entitled to receive a prorated portion of their target AIP Award for the year in which the termination occurs, as well as continuation of medical insurance benefits for a two-year period.
 Under the Change in Control Severance Plan, equity awards become vested and non-forfeitable in connection with a change in control only if the participant's employment is terminated or if the acquiring or surviving entity does not assume the awards.
 The Change in Control Severance Plan does not allow for gross-ups.
-All payments and benefits provided under the Change in Control Severance Plan are conditioned on the participant's continuing compliance with the Change in Control Severance Plan and the participant's execution of a release of claims, covenant not to sue, and noncompetition and nonsolicitation agreements.
+All payments and benefits provided under the Change in Control Severance Plan are conditioned on the participant's execution of a release of claims, covenant not to sue, and non-competition and nonsolicitation agreements.

-Release Agreement with Mr. Kennedy
+Offer Letter with Mr. Graham